How to fix disk unknown not initialized in Windows 10/8/7?

 After knowing the above methods, it is time to fix disk unknown not initialized issue with the following solutions:

-If the disk unknown not initialized issue appears in Disk Management, the first thing you may do is to initialize the target disk.
-However, initialization would erase all disk data, please make sure if there is important data stored on this uninitialized disk before initializing.
+If the disk unknown not initialized issue appears in Disk Management, the first thing you may do is to initialize disk.

-M3 Data Recovery is a free data recovery software which supports to recover lost data from the uninitialized disk, recover lost data from the formatted, RAW, inaccessible, corrupted, lost, deleted partition, etc.
+iBoysoft Data Recovery is a free data recovery software which supports to recover data from the uninitialized disk, recover data from the formatted, RAW, inaccessible, corrupted, lost, deleted partition, etc.

-Please follow below steps to recover lost data from the uninitialized disk:
+Please follow below steps to recover data from an uninitialized disk:

-Step 1: Download and install M3 Data Recovery software on your Windows computer.
+Step 1: Download and install iBoysoft Data Recovery on your Windows computer.

 Step 2: Connect the uninitialized disk to your Windows computer as external drive.

-Step 3: Launch M3 Data Recovery software and choose Data Recovery module.
+Step 3: Launch iBoysoft Data Recovery software and choose Data Recovery module.

 If the drive is BitLocker encrypted, please choose BitLocker Recovery module to recover data from BitLocker encrypted drive.